AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Important Notices in Aviatrix Release 6.8**

-- **AVX-26666** – For release 6.8 to roll back to 6.7 correctly, the Controller and gateways must be upgraded to the latest version of 6.7 (6.7.1376) before upgrading to 6.8.
+- **AVX-26666** – For gateway rollback to work in 6.8, your Controller and gateways must be on the latest version of 6.7 (6.7.1376) before upgrading to 6.8.

 The following `Private Preview Features`_ are available in this release: